NeLLi-team/gvclass/README.md

 ## Interpretation of the results
 * The classification result is summarized in a tab separated file \<query name\>.summary.tab

+### Gene calling
+* Different genetic codes are tested and evaluated based on hmmsearch using the general models
+* Genetic code that yields the largest number of matches to general models with the highest average bitscore and the highest coding density is selected

 ### Taxonomy assignments
 * Taxonomy assignments are provided on different taxonomic levels
 * To yield an assignments all nearest neighbors in GVOG phylogenetic tree have to be in agreement
-*  Depending on the number of identified unique GVOGs an assignment is provided if at least 1 GVOG (stringency "gte1"), 2 GVOGs (stringency "gte2") or 3 GVOGs (stringency "gte3") were found
-*  Less stringent is the "majority" approach, here more than 50% of identified markers have to yield the same taxonomy to enable and assignment
-*  If taxonomy assignments are not in agreement at a low taxonomy level (e.g. species, genus, or family) then the next higher taxonomy level will be evaluated, up to the domain level
-* March 2023: Added experimental feature xgboost classifier based on kmers (xgb).
-Provides assignment of provided sequences (fna) to cellular domains, phages or Nucleocytoviricota together with order level assignment.
-It is not recommended to rely on this output, it will be replaced by a more powerful classifier in the next major update.

 ### Contamination
 * Giant virus genomes typically have less than 10 out of a set of 56 universal cellular housekeeping genes (UNI56).
 Higher UNI56 counts indicate cellular contamination, or giant virus sequences that are located on host contigs.
   * UNI56u (unique counts), UNI56t(total counts), UNI56df (duplication factor) are provided and can be used for further quality filtering
 * Giant virus genomes typically have a duplication factor of GVOG7 and  GVOG9 of below 3.
 Higher GVOG7 duplication factors indicate the presence mixed viral populations.
-  * GVOG9u, GVOG7u (unique counts), GVOG7t, GVOG7t(total counts), GVOG9df, GVOG7df (duplication factor) are provided and can be used for further quality filtering
+  * GVOG8u, GVOG4u (unique counts), GVOG8t, GVOG4t (total counts), GVOG8df (duplication factor) are provided and can be used for further quality filtering
-* Giant viruses may break any of these rules, thus, gvclass does not perform automatic quality filtering based on marker gene counts.
+     * GVOG8df < 2 and order_dup < 1.5: low chance of representing mixed bin [high quality]
+     * GVOG8df 2-3 and order_dup 1.5-2: medium chance of representing mixed bin [medium quality]
+     * GVOG8df >3 and order_dup >3: high chance of representing mixed bin [low quality]
+### Completeness
+* Genome completeness estimate based on count of genes conserved in 50% of genomes of the respective Nucleocytoviricota order.
+  * \< 30%: low completeness  [low quality]
+  * 30-70%: medium completeness [medium quality]
+  * \> 70% high completeness [high quality]

 ## Benchmarking